 Classification, distribution, and origin of sedimentary deposits and the theory of their interpretation.
 Mechanical, chemical, and optical analysis of detrital and chemical sediments and sedimentary rocks and their depositional structures.
-240. Regional Tectonics (3) Prerequisite: Geology 100.
-A consideration of topics on continental origin, ultimate orogenic force, mechanics of earth deformation and geosynclinal theory, with a survey of classic geologic provinces, and individual projects utilizing techniques of regional syn- 298.
-Special Study (1-3) Indvidual study.
+240. Regional Tectonics (3) A consideration of topics on continental origin, ultimate orogenic force, mechanics of earth deformation and geosynclinal theory, with a survey of classic geologic provinces, and individual projects utilizing techniques of regional syn- 298.
+Special Study (1-3) Individual study.
 Six units maximum credit.

-Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
-299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to can-Guidance in the preparation of a thesis for the master's degree.
-GENERAL INFORMATION The Department of Foreign Languages offers graduate work leading to the teaching major or minor in German for the general secondary credential.
-SPECIFIC DEPARTMENTAL REQUIREMENTS FOR THE GENERAL SECONDARY CREDENTIAL Applicants for the general secondary credential with a major in German must complete German 201 and three units selected from German 204, 205, and 206.
-Before taking a directed teaching assignment in German, the candidate for a teaching credential must pass an examination on German civilization and proficiency in the German language administered by the Department of Foreign Languages.
-FACULTY Chairman, Department of Foreign Languages: Elizabeth M. Brown, Ph.D.
+Prerequisite: Consent of staff; to be arranged with departmental chairman and instructor.
+299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to candidacv.
+Guidance in the preparation of a thesis for the master's degree.
+GERMAN Statement of Geophysics (A) GENERAL INFORMATION The Department of Foreign Languages offers graduate study leading to the teaching major or minor in German for the general secondary credential.
+SPECIFIC REQUIREMENTS FOR THE GENERAL SECONDARY CREDENTIAL Before taking a directed teaching assignment in German, the candidate for the credential must pass proficiency examinations, oral and written, administered by the Department of Foreign Languages, in the language and its area civilization.
+German 40-41 or German 140-141 prepare for this examination in the area civilization.
+The candidate must consult with the chairman of the Department of Foreign Languages for permission to take these examinations.
+In the graduate program for the general secondary credential, the candidate must include German 201 and three units selected from German 204, 205, or 206.
+FACULTY Chairman, Department of Foreign Languages: Clifford H. Baker, Ph.D.
 Credential Adviser: L. N. Messier, Ph.D.
 Professor: E. M. Wolf, Ph.D.